JuliaOpt/juliaopt.github.io/index.md

 # JuMP-dev Workshop 2018, Bordeaux

-A two-day JuMP developers workshop will be held at the Institut de Mathématiques de Bordeaux, University of Bordeaux on June 28-29.
+The second annual JuMP-dev workshop will be held at the Institut de Mathématiques de Bordeaux, University of Bordeaux on June 27-29.
 More details to come.

 # What is Julia?
 ["Julia is a high-level, high-performance dynamic programming language for technical computing"](http://julialang.org).
 It is free (open source) and supports Windows, OSX, and Linux.
 It has a familiar syntax, works well with external libraries, is fast, and has advanced language features like metaprogramming that enable interesting possibilities for optimization software.